ozguryazilimas/wp-postane/front-end-pm/readme.txt

 == Changelog ==

+= 3.2 =

+* Security update.
+Admin could accidently delete all messages from database. fixed.
+* Now header notification is in real time by ajax.
+* FEP Contact Form link added.
+* Translation issues fixed.
+* Admin page changed.
+* Some CSS and JS bug fixes.
+* Other some minor bug fixes.
+* POT file updated.

 = 3.1 =

 * Many useful hooks are added. so anyone can change almost anything of this plugin without changing any core code of this plugin.
 * Message and announcement editor now support Wp Editor.
-* Now code can be posted between backtics.
+* Now code can be posted between backticks.
 * Multiple attachment in same message.
 * Now you can add multiple attachment in announcement also.
 * Attachment size, amount configurable.